shakna-israel/NecromancersApprentice/docs/015-Chapter-Fifteen.md

 Fiona's face went white, "Our magical history professor has no idea?"

 "He has one."
-The housecarl swallowed, "He said that it was impossible, and I must fetchÖ Your majesty."
+The housecarl swallowed, "He said that it was impossible, and I must fetch≈†Your majesty."

 Fiona rolled her eyes and straightened, her metallic armour creaking, and she followed the housecarl out into the courtyard, where her army was training, and her stone guardians had gone still.